 Once again breaking down into parts, grammar introduces more formal use of parts of speech and the simple use of tenses.
 It is important to note that grammar grows out of what the child has already mastered unconsciously in speech.
 Language lessons extend this with oral work and drama – a play in Grade 4 forms an important part of the language development of the child.

 Writing is furthered – stories, observations and descriptions are developed.
 Spelling is continued with prefixes, suffixes and plural words.
 Reading is extended and practice in decoding and comprehension continues.
-Reading for pleasure and information is encouraged.
+Reading for pleasure and information is strengthened and encouraged.